Senator Umberg Legislative Victories 2021

 Addresses both the housing and homeless crisis by exempting from the California Environmental Quality Act projects related to the conversion of a motel into supportive or transitional housing that is linked to supportive services.

-Prevents misleading voter registration by prohibiting the name of a party from including the word ‘independent’, ‘decline to state’, or ‘no party preference’ or any variation of those words.
+Prevents misleading voter registration by prohibiting the name of a party from including the word ‘independent,' ‘decline to state,' ‘no party preference,’ or any variation of those words.
 Would also require the Secretary of State to provide notice to any qualified party whose name includes a variation of these words and to notify each voter registered to that party informing them of the change.